zafar-hussain/knowledge/computers/architecture/architecture.md

 mechanism.
 Only operates over data.

 ### message bus
-Ties the `boundries` to the `entities` without hard linking them.
+Ties the `boundaries` to the `entities` without hard linking them.
 Generally just a function that makes sure the right `entity` is called.

 ### entities